tommertron/LCARS-log-descrambler/README.md

 ## Deployment

+### Quick Start (Hosted)

+- Open the live build at [https://lcarslog.tommertron.com](https://lcarslog.tommertron.com) and you can use the terminal immediately for your game.
+- This is the simplest option if you just need a ready-to-run descrambler without configuring your own hosting.

+### Advanced: Self-Hosting

-- For simple hosting, place the project on any static web server (GitHub Pages, Netlify, Apache, etc.).
+- For custom deployments, place the project on any static web server (GitHub Pages, Netlify, Apache, etc.).
 - If you change `assets/terminal-modern.js`, regenerate the bundle with `npm install` followed by `npm run build` before deploying.
 - Upload all files (including the `assets` directory and generated `assets/terminal.js`).